RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/paste-lic.png)

-If you downloaded .txt file with the License Key, press **Load** button and then select the file from Downloads.
+If you downloaded the .txt file with the License Key, press the **Load** button and then select the file from Downloads.
 The License Key will be pasted automatically.

 ![](images/license/load-lic.png)